zifengcheng/SLMM/README.md

 }
 ```
 ## Acknowledgments
-We thank all authors from this two papers: 'Deep Open Intent Classification with Adaptive Decision Boundary' and 'MixText: Linguistically-Informed Interpolation of Hidden Space for Semi-Supervised Text Classification(https://github.com/GT-SALT/MixText)'.
+We thank all authors from this two papers: 'Deep Open Intent Classification with Adaptive Decision Boundary' and '[MixText: Linguistically-Informed Interpolation of Hidden Space for Semi-Supervised Text Classification](https://github.com/GT-SALT/MixText)'.
 We adopt many codes from their projects.
 Thank a lot!